The secret to keeping veggies fresh

 How long they last: Three to five days.

-How to store them: Yes, technically a fruit…but nonetheless, keep whole tomatoes, including baby tomatoes and those that are on the vine, out of the fridge (they lose firmness and flavor when chilled).
+How to store them: Yes, they’re technically a fruit…but since they often end up in salads, we’re including them.
+Keep whole tomatoes, including baby tomatoes and those that are on the vine, out of the fridge (they lose firmness and flavor when chilled).
 Once you slice them up, store tomatoes (and any other cut up veggies) in a closed container in the fridge.
 “This prevents them from drying out and also from taking on the flavors of other foods,” says Garden-Robinson.

-How long they last: Whole tomatoes: five to seven days outside of the fridge; sliced tomatoes: two to three days in the fridge.
+How long they last: Whole tomatoes: five to seven days outside of the fridge; sliced tomatoes: two days in the fridge.

 How to store them: If the container they came in has holes for ventilation, you can keep the mushrooms in that.
 If not, place in a paper bag, then refrigerate.
 (FYI, mushrooms that are stored in plastic bags will become slimy.)